akatsuki105/gbdk-go/docs/README.md

 They must be in the same directory.

-If you are doing the above Install work, there should be no problem.
+If you are doing the above Install step, there should be no problem.

 ```sh
 $ gbdkgo [options] dir